osa-ora/ml-sample-demo/README.md

 Select "main" branch
 From the Builder Image version list, select "Python 3.8-ubi7" Resources type “Deployment”
-Then click on create button.
+Then click on the create button.

-Once created, click on the route to open the root which is mapped to the healthcheck API and we can see the status is ok.
+Once created, click on the route to open the root which is mapped to the health check API and we can see the status is ok.

 Copy the route URL and invoke it with any car images that you have to test the application. (should be either png or jpg)